vipulnaik/diet-exercise-health/notes/biomechanics-primer.md

 use of muscle activation e.g., when falling with some degree of preparation.
 However, these benefits are only unlocked if reflexes are fast enough to trigger the muscle activation.

+### Note on jerk production and tolerance

+Jerk is interesting because it's not often talked about in exercise training, but it's very relevant to accidents or unexpected contact.

+Humans are pretty good at jerk production -- walking and running involves a decent amout of jerk, and several movements involve jerk.
+Some exercises -- particularly explosive movement exercises -- can make one even better at jerk production.

+Humans are naturally not that great at passive tolerance of jerk.
+They're a little better at active tolerance of jerk.
+Note that the 50 ms reaction time floor means that the first 50 ms or so of jerk response are passive.